Ideas for Teen Summer Jobs

-- Always turn up when you say you will turn up.
+- Always turn up when they say they will turn up.

-- Always let your boss know if you can’t make it.
+- Always let their boss know if you can’t make it.

-- If you don’t like the work, remember it’s about making money, just grit your teeth and think of what you’ll enjoy spending the cash on.
+- If they don’t like the work, remember it’s about making money, just grit their teeth and think of what they’ll enjoy spending the cash on.

 #1.
 Tutor or Give Lessons

-Use one of your skills or knowledge areas to give lessons or tutor younger kids.
-Maybe you could teach them the basics of piano or guitar.
-Or help them catch up over the summer with Maths or another school subject.
+Your teen could use one of their skills or knowledge areas to give lessons or tutor younger kids.
+Maybe they could teach them the basics of piano or guitar.
+Or help younger kids catch up over the summer with Maths or another school subject.

 This was my stand by job when I was a teenager.
 I put the word out around the neighbourhood that I was available for babysitting.
 I even babysat 3-year old twins one summer as my whole summer job, all I had to do was think of fun games to amuse them then feed them and they’d usually have a nap at one point during the day too.